jBrrd/Bylaws-Resolutions/bylaws.md

 ### Section 6.1.
 Composition

-The Leadership Committee shall consist of the ten elected officers of Austin DSA as defined in Article V above and three at-large Leadership Committee representatives directly elected by the membership at the same time as the officers.
+The Leadership Committee shall consist of the thirteen elected officers of Austin DSA as defined in Article V.

 ### Section 6.2.
 Function, Powers, and Duties